 Lowbush blueberries are very cold-hardy plants, and most varieties grow in zones 3 to 6.
 Some varieties can grow in zone 2 or in zone 7.

 Like highbush blueberries and other plants in the heather family, lowbush blueberries are acid-loving.
 They require soil that is high in organic matter, and they’ll grow best in sandy, well-drained soil.

-Each plant can grow to between 6 and 24 inches (15 to 61 cm.) tall, depending on its genetics and growing site.
+Each plant can grow to between 6 and 24 inches (15-61 cm.) tall, depending on its genetics and growing site.
 They can, therefore, be used as a low-maintenance groundcover.
-The plants typically flower in spring, and the berries are ready to pick in mid- to late summer.
+The plants typically flower in spring, and the berries are ready to pick in mid- to late-summer.
 Wild blueberries are smaller than cultivated highbush blueberries, but their flavor is more concentrated.

 How to Grow Lowbush Blueberries

 The best sign that your land is suitable for lowbush blueberries is that you’ve found some already growing there.
 In that case, remove surrounding vegetation to encourage them to spread.
 Growing lowbush blueberry plants from seed or rhizomes, either purchased or collected in the wild (your own property or with permission granted), is possible too.

 Plant rhizomes or seedlings 8 inches (20.5 cm.) apart in well-drained soil amended with peat, compost, or sawdust.
 Amend the soil to a pH of 4.5 to 5.2 using sulfur or ammonium sulfate.
 Keep the plants watered during the growing season.
 Remove the flowers from each plant for the first year or two to ensure strong growth of the roots.